 The fact that during the Mayan civilization it was customary to pay tribute to city-state governors in the form of corn, clothing, or public works, made the new system fit with strategic naturalness in the conquered Mayans.

 With some governors of some Mayan ethnic groups who joined the Spanish they made favorable pacts.
-War pacts end up being with the foreign enemy to the detriment of the neighboring enemy.
+The war pacts end up being with the foreign enemy to the detriment of the neighboring enemy.

 The subjugation of the Maya continues to be postponed in other ways, as happened in the days of the Henequen Haciendas.
 In this time of the late sixteenth century the use of currency is widespread.
 The large estates functioned as small countries.
 A way to enslave the workers by paying them in their own currency which they could only serve on the hacienda itself.

 The truth is that from the conquest until today, the Mayan population lives abusive situations of inequality.
 The wound lasts over time because there is still inequality, it did not heal.

 What else to do in the Ruta de los Conventos area